hl7-eu/mpd/input/pagecontent/terminology.md

 - mappings from national country A value sets to central value sets,
 - translation of central value sets to all country B languages.

-The following tables illustrate the differences between what is needed in cross-border services (top) compared to what is used by the regulatory domain (bottom).
+The following two tables illustrate the differences between what is used in cross-border services and by the regulatory domain.

+Table 1: Code systems used in MyHealth@EU services

 |**Data element**|**Code system**|**Example code and display**|
 |Dose form|EDQM|10221000 Film-coated tablet|